West Coast Region

 Maine Eye Center

-The Maine Eye Center offers a pre-residency clinical fellowship under the direction of Dr. Jeff Moore and Dr. Brooke Miller.
+The Maine Eye Center offers a Pre-Residency Clinical Fellowship under the direction of Dr. Lisa Neavyn and Dr. Brooke Miller.
 Fellow responsibilities include triaging urgent care patients, working in subspecialty clinics, and pre-rounding on inpatient ophthalmology consults at the hospital in addition to 24-hour call one week per month.
 Research opportunities are self-directed with good support from attendings.

-To apply: Please contact SF Match and have your application forwarded to Lisa Neavyn, MD (LNeavyn@maineeyecenter.com).
+To apply: Please contact SF Match and have your application forwarded to Fellowship@MaineEyeCenter.com

 Pediatric Ophthalmology and Ocular Genetics at Wills Eye Hospital